Why Are Stickers Used As Headlights On NASCAR Cars?

-NASCAR cars are designed to drive at extremely high speeds for very long amounts of time.
-Typically, there are forty three different cars racing in a NASCAR race, and although there may be some differences between how the cars are made or what parts they have, one thing remains the same with all NASCAR race cars; their headlights.
+NASCAR cars are designed to drive at high speeds for long amounts of time.
+Each NASCAR race features 40 cars, and although there may be some differences between how the cars look or what parts they have, one thing remains the same with all NASCAR race cars; their headlights.
 NASCAR cars use stickers for headlights on every car in every race, even if the race is at night.
-If you are not looking closely, the stickers will certainly appear to be real headlights, but in reality the headlights are simply one of many deceiving stickers on NASCAR cars.
+If you are not looking closely, the stickers will certainly appear to be real headlights, but in reality, the headlights are simply one of many stickers on NASCAR cars.

-The stickers are used instead of real headlights for a number of reasons.
-One key reason for this is to protect other drivers on the track.
-If a car got into a crash during a race with real headlights, the glass would likely break causing debris to cover the track and could lead to even more damage by puncturing other car’s tires.
-Sweeping the glass off of the track would also be a hassle for NASCAR crews and would very likely delay the race every time a crash happened.
-NASCAR can be a very dangerous sport as it is when cars begin to crash, so eliminating glass headlights is just one of many ways that NASCAR makes the racetrack safer for their drivers.
+Stickers are used instead of real headlights for several reasons.
+One essential reason for their use is to protect other drivers on the track.
+If a car got into a crash during a race with real headlights, the glass would likely break, causing debris to cover the track, potentially puncturing other car’s tires.
+Sweeping the glass off the track would also be a hassle for NASCAR crews and would likely delay the race every time a crash happened.
+NASCAR can be a very dangerous sport as it is when cars begin to crash, so eliminating glass headlights is just one of many ways that NASCAR makes the racetrack safer for its drivers.

-Real headlights would also be unnecessary weight to add onto the car.
-NASCAR requires all cars that are racing to weigh no less than 3,400 pounds, including everything inside the car (including fluids too) except the driver.
+Real headlights would also be unnecessary weight to add to the car.
+NASCAR requires all cars to weigh no less than 3,400 pounds, including everything inside the car (including fluids too) except the driver.
 Drivers ideally want their car to be as close to the minimum weight as possible because it will maximize their speed.
-Using stickers instead of headlights is just one of many ways to keep the weight of the car down as drivers try to get every advantage over their opponents they possibly can.
+Using stickers instead of headlights is one of many ways to keep the car’s weight down as drivers try to get every advantage over their opponents they possibly can.

-Night races in NASCAR have become increasingly popular over the years, and they successfully run despite none of the cars having real headlights.
-Races are on at night even though the cars have no real headlights because when it needs to be, the racetrack is extremely well lit and drivers have no problem seeing what is in front of them.
+Night races in NASCAR have become increasingly popular over the years, and they are successfully run despite none of the cars having real headlights.
+Night races are possible, despite the lack of headlights, because tracks hosting night races feature lights that illuminate the track after dark.
 Some NASCAR race tracks have stadium lighting and make for a great venue.
-However, some very well known race tracks do not have lights, such as Talladega Speedway and Indianapolis Motor Speedway.
+However, some very well-known race tracks do not have lights, such as Talladega Speedway and Indianapolis Motor Speedway.
 At tracks like these, although they are extremely popular, racing during the day is the only option due to the lack of lights.
 Night races are only scheduled at racetracks with the proper lighting.

 Also, just like the headlights on NASCAR cars, every brake light on the cars are stickers as well.
 Stickers are used for brake lights for the same reasons they are used for headlights; NASCAR does not want glass on the track if they break and they are really not needed in the sport.
-Although there is no true need for the stickers, they are also utilized to make the car look close to a stock car.
-NASCAR cars are largely custom made to meet requirements and driver fit, but there are a few stock parts in the cars.
-However, headlights are not and it appears they will not ever be one of those stock parts that remain in the car.
+Although there is no true need for the stickers, they are utilized to make the car look close to a stock car.
+NASCAR cars are purpose-built to meet requirements and driver fit, but they are styled to resemble the consumer cars with which they share nameplates.